breadbored/SMOOnlineServer-rust/README.md

 - [x] Docker container & Docker compose
 - [ ] Full Discord Integration as the authors of the official server continue to work on it

+## Purpose

+Mono is slow on Linux and macOS.
+The original server is best run on Windows which takes full advantage of it's features, but this server is meant to be a small and deployable alternative.

 ## What it looks like currently

 A minimally working state where two players can join and interact.
 No shine syncing right this moment.